jadecubes/How-to-setup-nginx-mysql-php-environment/README.md

 brew install mysql
 ```
 ### What are correct steps to be taken when you need to remove installed mysql
-I have to remove previously installed mysql because I didn't use mysql_secure_installation to change the password.
+I have to remove previously installed mysql because I didn't use mysql_secure_installation to change the default root's password.
 That is, I used mysql -u root to change password and found for some reason, the default account is forever locked and cannot be unlocked.

 It takes skills to remove mysql thoroughly.